madhavkant29/Highway-Vehicle-Speed-Detection-/README.md

 ## Output
 - **Annotated Video**: The output video with bounding boxes, speed labels, and tracking IDs.
+- **Screenshots*: of vehicles who were found speeding

 ## Dependencies
 - Python 3.8+